coyote240/resume/src/resume.md

 With over 20 years of experience developing applications for the web, I have had the opportunity to work across a large number of problem domains in numerous languages, platforms and frameworks.
 I focus on building stable and secure systems while growing and cultivating the teams required to maintain them.

+Application security is a field still in its infancy, and as such requires patient balance between the realities of the present and the needs of the future.
 I work to anticipate project and product needs and translate them into software that serves those needs today while being flexible enough to adapt to the needs of tomorrow.

 As a Director and Development Manager I have lead and grown large, cross-functional teams of engineers and developers across multiple domains.
 I found success leading teams to greater efficiency while rapidly growing the depth and breadth of skills across each team.
 I reduced turnover on my teams by focusing on team identity and encouraging every team member to participate and to own our shared narrative.